-Download and extract the Deployment Automation server installer for your platform from the Software Licensing and Downloads portal (requires login).
+Download the latest server installer for your platform from the Software Licensing and Downloads portal (requires login).

 As a Windows local system user, run the installer:

-As a user with root privileges, run the installer:
+As a user with root privileges, extract and run the installer:

 Accept the license agreement.